-Implementing UEM (formerly EMM) SDKs is an extremely difficult thing to do, even for the most skilled team of mobile developers.
-I’m referring to mobility management SDKs like VMware/AirWatch, Microsoft Intune, MobileIron, IBM, BlackBerry, etc. These SDKs are designed for corporate IT departments to distribute, manage and secure the mobile apps that employees use in the workplace to access corporate resources using a mobile device.
+Implementing UEM (formerly EMM) SDKs in mobile apps is extremely difficult, even for the most skilled team of mobile developers.
+I’m referring to mobility management SDKs like VMware (AirWatch), Microsoft Intune, MobileIron, IBM, BlackBerry, etc. These SDKs are designed for corporate IT departments to distribute, manage and secure the mobile apps that employees use in the workplace to access corporate resources using a mobile device.
 And the difficulty of these SDKs has nothing to do with the product itself per se.
-The nature of the job these SDKs perform, and the fragmented and hyper-variable environments in which they’re developed and deployed, introduce inherent complexity into the process – across the board.
-No matter how you slice it, UEM SDKs are extremely resource-intensive to build, and complicated to deploy and manage in mobile apps.
+The nature of the job these SDKs perform, and the fragmented and hyper-variable environments in which they’re developed and deployed, introduce inherent complexity into the process.
+No matter how you slice it, UEM SDKs are extremely resource-intensive to build, and complicated to deploy and manage in mobile apps if implemented manually – ie: by modifying source code.
+And since mobile apps can be developed in different frameworks (native, hybrid, and non-native, there are very important framework dependencies that will determine if the SDK is at all compatible with your app.
 Here’s a good 3rd party article on the subject by mobile technology analyst Jack Madden.

-When developers and ISVs implement these SDKs manually (ie: by modifying source code of the mobile app), the release cycles are always very long (6 to 9 months or more per OS, assuming they have the source code).
+When developers and ISVs implement these SDKs manually (ie: by modifying the source code of the mobile app), the release cycles are always very long (6 to 9 months or more per OS, assuming they have the source code).
 This blog will explain in technical detail why this is the case, and will also explain how Appdome solves this problem for all major UEM SDKs.
-The following 2 blogs in this series will provide technical detail on how Appdome significantly accelerates deployments for VMware and Microsoft.

 In addition, UEM SDKs alter the methods and the paths data travels from the app to the backend.
 Sometimes traffic is sent over VPN tunnels that use protocols not well-suited for the app’s design.
 For example, some UEM VPNs can only route traffic over the TCP protocol and don’t offer settings to change this.
 You don’t need to be a networking guru to know that if you try to send latency-sensitive traffic (like VoIP, messaging, or interactive chat) over a TCP tunnel, calls will drop or the call will experience significant jitter or latency, all resulting in quality issues.

 UEM SDKs sometimes intercept user flows and insert new workflows in the user’s path, sometimes using ‘webviews’ that take the user outside the app experience, and then back in again.
 Ever been in a mobile app doing your thing, enjoying the beautiful design, clicking on big blue perfectly sized buttons that look like delicious cotton candy.
-Then you click on a link, and all of a sudden you’re staring at a pre-historic webform that looks like it was written circa 1994, where you need to scroll for 10 seconds just to see the right half of the input field to enter your name, then back again.
-It uses .0005 point micro-font that’s so small you need to ask Aunt Birdie for her bifocals just to read it?
-Yeah, we’ve all been there.
+Then you click on a link and all of a sudden you’re staring at a pre-historic webform that looks like it was written circa 1994, where you need to scroll for 10 seconds just to see the right half of the input field to enter your name, then back again.
+It uses .0005 point micro-font that require bionic bifocals to read.
+Yes, we’ve all been there.